 In DWDM networks, OPM mainly works for monitoring the quality of data channel by measuring its optical characteristics in real time.
 It can ensure correct switching in reconfigurable optical add-drop multiplexers, set levels for dynamic equalization of the gain of optical amplifiers, and provide system alarms and error warning for lost or out of specification optical channels.

-Long-haul transmission involving DWDM Network contain many components that may attenuate optical signal strength.
-The longer the fiber optic cables are, the larger possibility the signal strength is affected.
+Long-haul transmission involving DWDM solutions contain many components that may attenuate optical signal strength.
+The longer the fiber optic cables are, the larger possibility the signal strength will be affected.
 Therefore, it is crucial to deploy OPMs as strategic points along the routes, as they can ensure high-quality optical signal and data integrity.
 However, the use of OPM is constrained to C-band.

 Ring Network Protection